Shreelakshmi535/Shreelakshmi535/README.md

 ### 🔹 Tata Consultancy Services (TCS)
 **Senior Analyst**
-📍 India | Nov 2021 – Mar 2024

-- Built and maintained high-volume **ETL/ELT pipelines** using AWS Glue, Teradata, Airflow, Spark.
+*Project: Randstad*	NOV 2022 – MAR 2024, India
+●	Managed enterprise databases with MSSQL to ensure data integrity, security, and performance by installing, configuring, and maintaining systems.
+This resulted in a 30% increase in database reliability, Protection of sensitive data and support for critical business operations.
+●	Optimized database performance and streamlined backup processes, monitored through Splunk boosting application speed, reliability, and data security.
+These improvements reduced downtime, improved data retrieval speeds and created a stable system that facilitated efficient development.
+●	Diagnosed and resolved database issues proactively, applied updates and patches, and conducted migrations and upgrades with minimal downtime, resulting in a 20% decrease in incident resolution time and maintaining a secure, high-performing, and up-to- date database environment.
+Monitored performance of servers through Splunk dashboard.
+*Project: SCB*   NOV 2020 – OCT 2023, India
+●	Developed and maintained scalable ETL/ELT pipelines using BigQuery, Teradata, Airflow, Spark, and GCP (Composer, DataProc), processing over 1TB+ of data daily across multiple business domains.
-- Reduced query time by **60%** and boosted data pipeline efficiency by **40%** with SQL and Python optimizations.
+●	Optimized complex SQL and Python scripts for transformation and automation, reducing query execution time by 60% and increasing data processing efficiency by 40%.
-- Designed **CI/CD workflows** using Cloud Build and GitHub Actions, improving deployment speed by **50%**.
+●	Implemented CI/CD workflows using Cloud Build and GitHub Actions, resulting in a 50% reduction in deployment time and improved version control across teams.
-- Enhanced data reliability across **5+ cross-functional teams** by leading governance and performance tuning initiatives.
+●	Led performance tuning and data governance initiatives, decreasing pipeline failures by 35% and improving data reliability across 5+ cross-functional teams.

 ---